Ocean City Water and Wastewater Rates

 When you turn on the tap, it’s easy to see what your water bill buys.
 What’s not as easy to see is what it takes to bring that water to your home and likewise carry the wastewater to the sewer treatment plant.
 And every time you make a water and wastewater payment, you help make it all possible.

-Want to better understand your Ocean City home's water and wastewater bill?
-This webinar will walk through an example of an Ocean City bill, show how its calculated, and explain what the charges represent.
-We hope you join us on May 12 from 4 p.m. to 5 p.m.
-Register below!
+This webinar below will walk through an example of an Ocean City bill, show how its calculated, and explain what the charges represent.

 Water Saving Toolkit for Landlords